-Contractor further agrees that, if this certification is false, such false certification will constitute grounds for the State to terminate this Agreement.
-Contractor further agrees to provide immediate written notice to the State if during the term of this Agreement it no longer complies with this certification and agrees such noncompliance may be grounds for termination of this Agreement.
+The Contractor agrees that if this certification is false the State may terminate this Agreement with no further liability to the State.
+The Contractor further agrees to provide immediate written notice to the State if during the term of the contract it no longer complies with this certification, and the Contractor agrees such noncompliance may be grounds for contract termination.